Special Academic Programs

 Students from all majors are welcome at TPC.
 Student teachers can complete their student teaching in Philadelphia’s dynamic urban school district.

 For more information about TPC, please visit www.tpc.edu or call 215.735.7300.
-To apply, please see Linda Koetje, Department of Communication (Martha Miller 107).
+Contact Linda Koetje, Department of Communication (Martha Miller 107) or Center for Global Engagement.

 The Washington Honors Semester Program enables superior students from all disciplines to study in Washington, D.C., and to apply knowledge of their area as it relates to government and politics.
 Select junior and senior students will take a seminar on American government and politics; participate in group interviews with congressmen and legislative staff, executives, lobbyists, political party officials and journalists; intern for two six-week periods in Congress, the executive branch, or with political interest groups; and prepare extensive research papers upon their semester's work.

-Contact: Professor Paula Booke, Department of Political Science.
+Contact: Professor Jeffrey Polet, Department of Political Science.

 ON-CAMPUS STUDY OPPORTUNITIES